 The Infrared Atmospheric Sounding Interferometer (IASI) is a high resolution Fourier Transform Spectrometer based on a Michelson Interferometer coupled to an integrated imaging system that measures infrared radiation emitted from the Earth.
 Developed by the Center National d'Etudes Spatiales (CNES) in collaboration with the European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT), IASI was launched in October 2006 onboard the polar orbiting Meteorological Operational Platform (Metop-A), and in September 2012 onboard Metop-B. A third IASI will be launched onboard Metop-C. IASI provides 8461 spectral samples, ranging from 645 cm-1 to 2760 cm-1 (15.5 μm and 3.6 μm), with a spectral sampling of 0.25 cm-1, and a spectral resolution of 0.5 cm-1 after apodisation ('Level 1c' spectra).
 IASI is an across track scanning system, whose swath width is of 2200 km, allowing global coverage twice a day.
 The IFOV is sampled by 2×2 circular pixels whose ground resolution is 12 km at nadir.
-IASI has demonstrated the possibility to retrieve or detect several chemistry and climate variables from hyperspectral infrared observation: for instance water vapour (H2O), carbon dioxide (CO2), carbon monoxide (CO), methane (CH4), ozone (O3), sulfur dioxide (SO2), hydrogen sulfide (H2S), ammonia (NH3), nitric acid (HNO3), volatile organic compounds (VOCs) and aerosols (Hilton et al., 2012; Clarisse et al., 2011) on regional and global scales.
-IASI enables the monitoring of key gases for climate and atmospheric chemistry in near real time and has also highlighted the benefit of high-performance infrared sounders for numerical weather prevision (NWP) applications.
+IASI has demonstrated the possibility to retrieve or detect several chemistry and climate variables from hyperspectral infrared observation: for instance water vapour (H_2O), carbon dioxide (CO_2), carbon monoxide (CO_3), methane (CO_4), ozone (CO_3), sulfur dioxide (CO_2), hydrogen sulfide (CO_3), ammonia (CO_3), nitric acid (CO_3), volatile organic compounds (CO_3) and aerosols (CO_3), and aerosols (CO_3) are gases for climate and atmospheric chemistry in near real time and has also highlighted the benefit of high-performance infrared sounders for numerical weather prevision (CO_3) applications.